gitRalle/CLI/README.md

         // code
     }
 Here the keyword property of the argument is explicitly set to "input", and the optional property is explicitly set to true.
-### Annotate your types
+### Annotate your classes
 Annotate your classes if they declare any annotated methods.

     @Controller
     public class SampleController
     {
     }
-Here the keyword property of the class is implicitly set to "sample".
+Here the keyword property of the class, which adds a prefix to the keyword properties of any annotated methods, is implicitly set to "sample".

     @Controller(keyword = "sample")
     public class SampleController
     {

     }
-Here the keyword property of the class, which adds a prefix to the keyword properties of any annotated methods, is explicitly set to "sample".
+Here the keyword property of the class is explicitly set to "sample".

     @Controller(ignoreKeyword = true)
     public class SampleController